 - TO TOAST THE CROSTINI ON THE GRILL: Heat outdoor grill to 400 degrees.
 Lightly oil the baguette slices and grill on each side for a few minutes, until brown and toasted.
 Remove from grill.

 - TO TOAST THE CROSTINI IN THE OVEN: Preheat the oven to 350 degrees.
 Put the baguette slices in a single layer on two baking sheets.
 Lightly rub oil on the slices.
 Bake for 15 to 20 minutes, stopping to flip the slices halfway through.

-- Use a slotted spoon to top the crostini with the tomato bruschetta.
-(If the bruschetta is extra juicy and you don't have a slotted spoon, pour off any excess liquid by straining the bruschetta with a fine mesh sieve.)
+- To assemble the bruschetta, use a slotted spoon to top the crostini with the tomato mixture.
+(If the tomato mixture is extra juicy and you don't have a slotted spoon, pour off any excess liquid by straining the bruschetta with a fine mesh sieve.)
+Garnish with more fresh basil, if you like.
 Serve on a platter.